acue/filterjitsu/README.md

 The `data-count` attribute can be applied to any elment and will be updated with the current number of elements displayed on the page after the main list of filterable elements ahve been filtered.

-The class `.info` may be applied to an element and it will be populated with an alert with a description about the visible elements based on how they were filterd.
+The `data-alert` attribute can be applied to an element and it will be populated with an alert with a description about the visible elements based on how they were filterd.

 Below is an example of how filterjitsu could be structured in HTML and initialized in javascript.
 ```html